Leaf retention: Evergreen but frost-deciduous.

 Propagation: Seed or cuttings.

-of cold hardiness.
-The butterfly is a Sleepy Orange.
+The butterfly in the picture is a Sleepy Orange.

 Do you have additional information or a different